RainCity471/musNotes/README.md

 musNotes
 ========

-A small set of LaTeX macros for typesetting notes on musical performances.
+A small and basic set of LaTeX macros for typesetting notes on musical performances.
+For more information on how to use it, see the Wiki.